nixworks/public/news/2013/05/16/index.md

 ##### Jenny Colgan
 ### [British author Jenny Colgan wins the 2013 Romantic Novel of the Year Award for her book "Welcome to Rosie Hopkins' Sweetshop of Dreams". ](/news/2013/05/16/british-author-jenny-colgan-wins-the-2013-romantic-novel-of-the-year-award-for-her-book-welcome-to-rosie-hopkins-sweetshop-of-dreams.md)
-_Context: Jenny Colgan, Romantic Novel of the Year Award, Welcome to Rosie Hopkins' Sweetshop of Dreams_
+_Context: Romantic Novel of the Year Award, Welcome to Rosie Hopkins' Sweetshop of Dreams, Jenny Colgan_

 ##### Bea Arthur
 ### [A topless painting of actress Bea Arthur sells for US$2 million at auction. ](/news/2013/05/16/a-topless-painting-of-actress-bea-arthur-sells-for-us-2-million-at-auction.md)